avraham-bernstein/avraham-bernstein.github.io/index.md

 <details markdown="1"><summary>2023 Jerusalem: Rescued an extremely bright autistic teen from being declared truant and forcibly sent to an institution for emotional retards due to malicious negligence by the Ministry of Education</summary>
 <p>
 The boy had been learning successfully in a top school (i.e. _Machon Lev_ highschool), but started having problems during _Covid_ when he was forced to be schooled at home.
-We achieved victory by sending the boy to be evaluated by the world renowned [Feuerstein Institute]( https://feuerstein-institute.org/ ) who specialize in the treatment of people, especially of children, who don't act "normal".
-Their evaluation confirmed that the was extremely bright.
+We achieved victory by sending the boy to be evaluated by the world renowned [Feuerstein Institute]( https://feuerstein-institute.org/ ) who specialize in the treatment of people, especially of children, who don't act normally.
+Their evaluation confirmed that he was extremely bright.
 The ministry was simply too lazy to provide him with an assistant which they were legally obligated to do.
 Finally when they did provide him with an assistant, the ministry maliciously instructed the assistant to attempt to convince the boy to drop out of school.
 </details>

 <p>
 <details markdown="1"><summary>2016-19 Jerusalem: Rescued 3 young children at family court from foster care when the Ministry of Social Services maliciously and falsely accused the father (my wife's relative) of being a pedophile when in fact I showed that his young daughter was serially molested in locked-down institutions run by Social Services</summary>
 <p>
 Even though we eventually won our case which is highly unusual when social services declares the father to be a pedophile, the most depressing element was that the judge presiding over this trial became aware that the senior social services youth officer was committing perjury, and that the court appointed legal guardian of the children was aware of this perjury yet remained silent, yet the judge never criminally sanctioned his "colleagues" with whom he worked for many years in the family court system.
-The deputy legal advisor for the ministry refused to get involved in this case.
+The deputy legal advisor for the ministry refused to get involved in our case.
 And our expensive attorney who initially promised that he would advocate that they be charged with contempt and perjury, eventually backed down by saying that we should just be extremely grateful for the outcome.
 </details>

 <p>